inesgare/interval-matching/README.md

 C++ is a general-purpose programming language which has object-oriented, generic, and functional features in addition to facilities for low-level memory manipulation.
 It is the language chosen for the codes Ripser [2] and Ripser-image [3].
 The C++ files for those, with a slight modification needed to implement cycle matching, can be found in the folder `modified ripser`.

 ### About Python
 Python is a high-level, general-purpose programming language.
-It is the language we use for our code for cycle matching (see folders `applications` and `code`).
+It is the language we use for our code for cycle matching (see folders `applications` and `match`).
 In this repository you can find python scripts and jupyter notebooks in python.
 Jupyter Notebook (formerly IPython Notebook) is a web-based interactive computational environment for creating notebook documents.

 ## Preparations

 ### Compiling the C++ programmes
 Before running the code to perform cycle matching in this repository, one needs to compile the C++ files in the `modified ripser` folder.
+For that
+- Install a C++ compiler in your computer.
+We recommend getting the compiler [GCC](https://gcc.gnu.org/).
+	- *For Linux*: the default Ubuntu repositories contain a meta-package named build-essential that contains the GCC compiler and a lot of libraries and other utilities required for compiling software.
+You only need to run `sudo apt install build-essential` in a terminal to install it.
+	- *For Windows*: you can install [Mingw-w64](https://www.mingw-w64.org/) which supports the GCC compiler on Windows systems.
+You can get this through the installation packages for [MSYS2](https://www.msys2.org/).
+	- *For MacOS*: see this [link](https://macappstore.org/gcc/) to install GCC.
-The relevant Makefiles are included in the corresponding folders, so the compilation can be done by running the command line `make` in a terminal opened in the folder.
-The compiled files should be in the same directory than the python scripts/notebooks in which the cycle matching code is invoked.
+- The relevant Makefiles are included in the corresponding folders, so the compilation can be done by running the command line `make` in a terminal opened in the folder.
+- The compiled files should be in the same directory than the python scripts/notebooks in which the cycle matching code is invoked.

 ### Installing python libraries
-The implementation of cycle matching in python on the folder `code` requires the previous installation of the following libraries (follow the corresponding link to find the documentation and installation guidelines):
+The implementation of cycle matching requires the installation of python on your computer.

+Additionally, the python code in `match` requires the installation of the following libraries (follow the corresponding link to find the documentation and installation guidelines):
 - [numpy](https://numpy.org/)
 - [matplotlib](https://matplotlib.org/stable/index.html)

 For the notebook on `applications` one must also install the library
 - [scikit-image](https://scikit-image.org/)

+We recommend installing python and these libraries through [Anaconda](https://www.anaconda.com/) and [conda-forge](https://conda-forge.org/).

 ## Structure of the repository